 The third party event organiser we use for skydives is called Skyline.
 They have their own procedures in place to manage risk and establish if you are safe to jump, including a medical form which must be completed.
 You can find out more about Skyline’s procedures here.

 At certain airfields used by Skyline, there are height and weight limits for safety reasons.
-This means, you may be weighed on the day of your jump.
-You should never use the weight limit as a goal without seeking professional help and support to do this.
-The NICE guidelines advise that a person in recovery from binge eating disorder, should not try to lose weight (for example by dieting) during treatment, because this is likely to trigger their eating disorder.
+This means that you may be weighed on the day of your jump.
+You should never use the weight limit as a goal without seeking professional help and support.
+The NICE guidelines advise that a person in recovery from binge eating disorder should avoid trying to lose weight during treatment (for example by dieting), because this is likely to trigger their eating disorder.

-If you have experience of Bulimia or Anorexia it’s important to remember that skydiving is an extreme sport and there are risk factors linked to osteoporosis, heart conditions and blood conditions.
+If you have experience of Bulimia or Anorexia it’s important to remember that skydiving is an extreme sport and there are risk factors linked to osteoporosis, heart conditions, and blood conditions.
 We recommend consulting your doctor before booking a skydive.

-Whilst it’s great to be creative with your fundraising ideas, it is important that your fundraising does not trivialise or undermine eating disorders.
-They are serious mental illnesses that can have a profound effect upon the person suffering and their family members.
+It’s great to be creative with your fundraising ideas, but it is important that your fundraising does not trivialise or undermine eating disorders.
+They are serious mental illnesses that can have a profound effect on the person suffering and their family members.

-Therefore, Beat will not accept donations from any fundraising activities that involves the following:
+For this reason Beat will not accept donations from fundraising activities that involve any of the following:

 Whether you’re taking on a challenge or organising your own event, please ensure your health and wellbeing always takes priority over your fundraising.
-Be careful not to take on too much or put pressure on yourself, remember fundraising should be fun!
+Be careful not to take on too much or to put undue pressure on yourself.
+Remember, fundraising should be fun!

-Ask your family and friends to support you with your plans, to be there to cheer you on or help you out on the day.
+Ask your family and friends to support you with your plans and to be there to cheer you on or help you out on the day.
 The best fundraisers have a strong support network behind them.

 If you become unwell after deciding to take part in an event, you should withdraw from fundraising.
 Your health is the most important thing to us, so please don’t worry, no matter how far into your fundraising you are.
 We have always found that donors are very understanding.